 (e) Scores will be reported on a percentage basis and entered into the officer selection scoring formula.

 (f) All hard-copy testing materials shall be returned to the Area XII Coordinator.
 Exams may not be taken from the test areas or photocopied.
 Violation of this provision shall result in disciplinary action.
+Copies of the test will not be returned.

 (g) During the Exam time the candidates will not be in possession of their cell phones or other electronic devices.
 20.8 Questioning Procedures